-The Universal Audio Apollo Twin MKII is one of the many USB audio interfaces, but what sets it apart is it allows for two inputs and six outputs.
+The Universal Audio Apollo Twin MKII is fairly similar to many USB audio interfaces, but what sets it apart is it allows for two inputs and six outputs.

-It’s also super easy to understand so that beginners can use it!
+It’s also super easy to understand, so beginners won’t have trouble using it!

-It also has two line outputs, two analog monitor outputs, and eight digital input channels.
-It has a great mic preamp for anything that would require a voiceover.
+The Apollo Twin MKII also has two line outputs, two analog monitor outputs, and eight digital input channels.
+It has a great mic preamp for anything that requires a voiceover.

-It features a UAD DUO Core processing for tracking and you can produce with its LUNA recording system for premium conversion of your music.
+It features a UAD DUO Core processing for tracking, and you can use its LUNA recording system for premium conversion of your music.

 This is the real definition of direct monitoring.

 The Apollo Twin audio interface offers superior desktop audio conversion at 24-bit and 192 kHz and sports class-leading technology with built-in talkback and dedicated monitor functionality.